 The City Auditor ensures that all reports are subject to an appropriate investigation and resolution.
 The City Auditor establishes a team to conduct investigations, using available resources and processes within The City.
 The Manager, Whistle-blower Program, manages the investigative team and reports to the City Auditor.
 Due to the City Auditor’s Office not forming part of the City Administration, it is suitably positioned to provide each reported concern independent and unbiased review.

 The WBP Triage Team assists the City Auditor’s assessment procedure.
 As necessary, reported concerns are reviewed by the Team who helps to determine the resource to conduct an appropriate investigation.
 The Team contributes knowledge and perspective relevant to each reported concern.

-The Triage Team has representatives from the City Auditor’s Office, the City Manager’s Office, Law (including Corporate Security), and Human Resources.
+The Triage Team has senior representatives from the City Auditor’s Office, the City Manager’s Office, Law, Safety, Corporate Security, and Human Resources.

 The Whistle-blower Oversight Group supports improved governance resulting from Whistle-blower Program activity and internal investigations.
 The Group provides advice and resource support to the City Auditor to ensure that substantiated allegations receive appropriate corrective action.

 The Whistle-blower Oversight Group includes the City Auditor and senior members of City Administration.

 Established by Council in 2007, the Whistle-blower Program (WBP) provides a confidential process for Calgarians and City employees to report suspected acts of waste and/or wrongdoing involving City employees, contractors, suppliers, agencies, and commissions over which Council has the authority to require general policies be followed.